LauraBarauna/LauraBarauna/README.md

 # Hi there, I'm Laura Barauna👋
+- Pronouns: She/Her

 ## Welcome to my profile!
 I'm new to this world called coding 👨🏻‍💻